zidanalnajjar/Active-Directory-Lab-SGA/07-group-policy.md

 ## Group Policy

 Group Policy is where the environment gets hardened.
-Each policy below follows a consistent four-part format — Title, Overview, Settings, Justification.
+Each policy below follows a consistent four-part format — Title, Overview, Path, Justification, Screenshot (Configured Settings)

 ## How the GPOs were created